thegitparticle/cap-wallet/README.md

 Few pointers about Cap

--   All Cap experiments will be run on the Aptos blockchain for now.
+-   All Cap experiments will be run on the Aptos or Sui blockchain for now.
 -   Cap will not launch a wallet which looks and works the same way most traditional crypto wallets do.
 (If you are looking for an Aptos wallet to use now - Martian and Petra are good choices).
 -   Cap will be designed and developed with a mobile-first mindset.